โฐ Minimum Connection Times

 ๐ข Terminal Information

-Kurgan Airport (KRO) operates as a regional aviation facility located 6 kilometers northeast of Kurgan city center, serving this important Trans-Siberian Railway junction positioned strategically between Yekaterinburg and Omsk in Russia's Kurgan Oblast.
+Kurgan Airport (KRO) functions as a regional aviation gateway located 6 kilometers northeast of Kurgan city center, serving this important Trans-Siberian Railway junction positioned strategically between Yekaterinburg and Omsk in Russia's Kurgan Oblast.
 The terminal building reflects typical Soviet-era regional airport design adapted for the harsh continental climate of southwestern Siberia, where winter temperatures regularly plummet below minus 30 degrees Celsius.
 As a medium-sized facility handling primarily domestic flights, the terminal provides essential passenger services while maintaining the robust infrastructure necessary for year-round operations in this challenging environment located 238 feet above sea level.

 The airport terminal accommodates medium-sized airliners operating on domestic routes connecting Kurgan with major Russian cities, particularly Moscow via carriers including Aeroflot.
 Passenger facilities within the terminal are designed for efficiency rather than luxury, featuring basic check-in counters, security screening areas, and waiting halls typical of regional Russian airports.
 The single runway (02/20) requires careful operational management during Siberia's extreme weather conditions, with the facility falling under the Yekaterinburg Flight Information Region for air traffic control coordination, though notably the airport does not maintain its own METAR weather reporting station, relying instead on data from Roshchino International Airport located 188 kilometers away.